Asim Hussain: Early life

 Hussain was born in Karachi on 28 November 1953.
 After receiving early education at Karachi Grammar School, Cadet College Petaro, Dow Medical College, he went to Europe for further studies.

 Career

 Hussain served as the Chairman of National Reconstruction Bureau with the status of Federal Minister from May 2008 until November 2009.
 He was the Advisor to the Prime Minister for Petroleum & Natural Resources/Federal Minister from November 2008 until August 2009.
 He was the Honorary Personal Physician to the President of Pakistan from 12 December 2009.
 He was the Advisor/Federal Minister Petroleum & Natural Resource from May 2011 until May 2013.

 On 27 August 2015, Hussain was detained by the authorities in an ongoing operation within the city of Karachi launched by the Pakistani Army.

 He was appointed as the Chairman of Sindh Higher Education in 2014.
 In 2018, he was re-appointed for a second term, which ended in 2022.

+Corruption

+In August 2015, Hussain was apprehended by Rangers at his Clifton office at the Higher Education Commission.
+He faced accusations of concealing assets, granting illegal allotments, land grabbing, misuse of authority, fraud, awarding illegal contracts during his tenure at Sui Southern Gas Company, and money laundering.
+This was the start of a five-and-a-half-month period in the custody of various Law enforcement agency.
+In 2016, an accountability court subsequently placed the former minister under judicial remand and indicted him, along with others, in a corruption reference involving Rs460 billion.

+In February 2018, an accountability court indicted Hussain and eight others in a case involving the embezzlement of Rs17 billion related to the illegal awarding of contracts for five gas fields in Sindh to Jamshoro Joint Venture Limited.